How to Enable Macros in Excel 365/2022/2016/2013❓

 Step 1.
 Go to Trusted Locations and click on Add new location.

 Step 2.
-Browse to the folder where your macro-enabled workbook is saved, then click OK.
-(You can check the location in File Explorer to ensure.)
+Browse to the folder where your macro-enabled workbook is saved, then click OK, checking the location in File Explorer if needed.

 To add a trusted location